Embassy of the United States, Berlin: Pariser Platz site

 The design for the new embassy, by American architectural firm Moore Ruble Yudell Architects & Planners, was finalized in 1996.
 Since that time, and until construction started in 2004, parts of the building design were changed many times, largely due to security considerations and the sometimes conflicting wishes of the Berlin government to retain free public access around all buildings on the Pariser Platz site.
 Delays in funding by the U.S. Congress further delayed construction, and the project languished for a time.
 Nevertheless, waivers to U.S. government security standards were in place virtually from the beginning.
 After the 1998 United States embassy bombings and the subsequent focus on embassy security, the waiver of security standards was rescinded by the Diplomatic Security Service, the law enforcement and security arm of the U.S. State Department.
 High-level talks between the U.S. and German governments over security issues at the Pariser Platz site took place for almost five years before an agreement was reached and a new security waiver was issued, this time by U.S. Secretary of State Colin Powell.
 The security waiver stood after the September 11, 2001 attacks.

 The main sticking points for the U.S. side had been the amount of stand-off distance between the public street and the embassy facade, with fears of a vehicle-borne bomb being the biggest factor taken into consideration.
 The proposed realignment of the street on the west side of the proposed chancery was met with alarm by historical preservationists, who argued that the street realignment would take away from the Brandenburg gate's appearance.
-Also, on the south side of the proposed chancery is the recently completed German national Holocaust memorial, the Memorial to the Murdered Jews of Europe.
+Also, on the south side of the proposed chancery is the German national Holocaust memorial, the Memorial to the Murdered Jews of Europe.
 This memorial was itself mired in deep controversy during its planning and construction.
 There had been concerns that moving the street south of the proposed chancery might impinge on the Holocaust memorial.

 Slight variations to the above referenced streets bordering the embassy site were agreed upon by the U.S. State Department.
 Anti-ram bollards that fit architecturally with Pariser Platz were also agreed upon.